gael-src/css-animation-46-2/README.md

 ## Exercise

-Welcome, follow this link for the exercise, or below you can find a few unrelated suggestion.
+Welcome, follow this link for the exercise, or below you can find a few unrelated suggestions.

 https://github.com/gael-src/css-animation-46-2/blob/main/exercise/README-exercise.md